5app/digital-hub-api/samples/README.md

 ## Debugging

-You can set the ENV VAR to `NODE_DEBUG=request' to see what is being transmitted in the api.
+You can set the ENV VAR to `NODE_DEBUG=request` to see what is being transmitted in the api.

 e.g.